sait-wbdv/sample-code/backend/express/views/README.md

 The following apply to all view engines (whether or not you use EJS):
 1. Views should only be used to compile HTML. `css` and `js` files should be linked externally to keep concerns separated.
 2. Express is view engine agnostic.
 Although we're covering `ejs` in class, there are many alternatives.
-3. Each template engine has its own rules for adding template partials.
+3. Each template engine has its own conventions.
 4. `response.render()` will compile a raw template file into an HTML file and send it as a `text/html` response to the client:

     ```js